Calor7/TectoLite/DEVELOPER_README.md

 - **Keep `types.ts` as the single type source** — don't define interfaces in random files
 - **Extracted modules are pure functions** — they don't hold state or reference the class
 - **Update this README** when you add, move, or remove files

+---

+## Technical Appendix: Triple Junction Logic (Split Tool)

+The `SplitTool.ts` implements advanced logic for creating geological triple junctions.

+### 1. L-Shaped Rifts
+When a User splits a plate connected to a Rift, the tool detects the intersection and splits the Rift itself into two "arms".
+- **Old Rift** becomes two new L-shaped rifts.
+- **Each L-Rift** consists of:
+    - One arm of the original Rift.
+    - A segment of the new Split Line (shared boundary).

+### 2. Heuristics
+Because valid geometry input can be varied (drawing lines from outside, crossing borders), the tool uses robust heuristics:
+- **"First Tangent" Trimming**: If a split line starts outside the plate, the tool trims the segment to start exactly at the plate boundary (First Tangent).
+- **"Longest Segment" Selection**: When a split line crosses a plate, it creates an "inside" segment and an "overshoot" segment.
+The tool automatically detects and uses the **longer** segment as the valid boundary for the new rift.
+- **Side Determination**: `getSideOfSplitLine` uses cross-product logic relative to the first segment of the split line to correctly assign L-Rifts to the new plate halves.

+### 3. Conveyor Belt Crust
+The new Oceanic Crust system (`oceanic-strip` type plates) works by "accretion":
+- **Trigger**: Every X million years (configurable).
+- **Action**: New strip is created at the Rift Axis.
+- **Motion**: Strip is linked to the diverging continent, moving with it.
+- **Result**: Old strips naturally move away, creating a conveyor belt effect without complex gap-filling logic.